BioShock: Ports

 In early 2008, IG Fun secured the rights to develop and publish a mobile phone version of BioShock.
 This version was developed as a top-down, two-dimensional platformer that attempted to recreate most of the plot and game elements of the original title; IG Fun worked with Irrational to determine the critical story elements they wanted to keep in the game.
 IG Fun recognized they would not be able to include the full storyline within a single mobile title, and so planned to split the title into three "episodes".
 Only the first episode was released.
 Another mobile port was developed by Tridev, known as BioShock 3D, released in 2010.
 Several parts of the game were reduced to single image graphics and the main gameplay engine had to use low-resolution and low-polygon models due to the limitations of mobile phones at the time of its release.
 A port to iOS devices done by the 2K China studio was released on August 27, 2014.
 The iOS version is content complete and functionally equivalent to the original Xbox 360 and Windows version, featuring either the use of touch-screen virtual gamepad controls or the use of a Bluetooth-enabled controller, and with a graphics engine optimized for iOS devices.
 The game was later delisted from the App Store in September 2015; the game had become unplayable for many that upgraded to iOS 8.4 on their devices, and while a patch had been discussed, a 2K representative stated that the decision to remove the game came from the developer.
-2K later clarified that they will be working on resolving the issues with the game's compatibility with the new firmware and will re-release the title once that has been completed.
-However, by January 2017, 2K officially stated that it will no longer working to support the game's compatibility with newer iOS system.
+2K later said they would work on resolving the issues with the game's compatibility with the new firmware and will re-release the title once that has been completed, but 2K later dropped the effort.

 Sales

 The Xbox 360 version was the third best-selling game of August 2007, with 490,900 copies.
 The Wall Street Journal reported that shares in Take-Two Interactive "soared nearly 20%" in the week following overwhelmingly favorable early reviews of the game.
 Take-Two Interactive announced that by June 5, 2008, over 2.2 million copies of BioShock had been shipped.
 In a June 10, 2008 interview, Roy Taylor, Nvidia's VP of Content Business Development, stated that the PC version has sold over one million copies.
 According to Take-Two Interactive's chairman Strauss Zelnick, the game had sold around 3 million copies by June 2009.
-By March 2010, BioShock had sold 4 million copies.
+By March 2010, BioShock had sold 4 million copies, with the release of its sequel, BioShock 2, boosting sales of the original game.